rodtermaat/GettingAndCleaningData/CodeBook.md

 The dataset now contains all of the relevant variables and observations from the original study.

-This final dataset contains only viariables containing only mean and standard deviations variables from directly measured sources.
+This final dataset contains only variables containing only the mean and standard deviations variables from directly measured sources.

 The variables in the final dataset are: